Summer Is Almost Over

 - Get everyone who takes an evening bath or shower bathed and into pajamas.
 Once your children are in their rooms, you can quietly read them a story or talk to them about the high points of their day.

 - At the very end of the day, take a moment for gratitude.
 Ask your child what they are most thankful for.
 Express what you are most thankful for.

-- Plug in all electronics outside of the bedrooms, in the kitchen or somewhere that they won't distract anyone's sleep.
-You and your child can live for eight hours without checking email, snapchat, texting or facebook.
+- Plug in all electronics outside of the bedrooms, in the kitchen, or somewhere that won't distract anyone's sleep.
+You and your child can live for eight hours without checking email, Snapchat, texting, or Facebook.
 Let your body and mind settle in with quietness and gratitude.

 Example of a Morning and Evening Routines